-II.
+III.
 TRACES

 Our study is based on the three sets of traces shown in Figure 1.
-The NLANR set consists of short period packet header traces chosen at random from among those collected by the Passive Measurement and Analysis (PMA) project at the National Laboratory for Applied Network Research (NLANR) [27].
+The NLANR set consists of short period packet header traces chosen at random from among those collected by the Passive Measurement and Analysis (PMA) project at the National Laboratory for Applied Network Research (NLANR) [30].
 The PMA project consists of a growing number of monitors located at aggregation points within high performance networks such as vBNS and Abilene.
 Each of the traces is approximately 90 seconds long and consists of WAN traffic packet headers from a particular interface at a particular PMA site.
 We randomly chose 180 NLANR traces provided by 13 different PMA sites.
 The traces were collected in the period April 02, 2002 to April 08, 2002.
-We have developed a hierarchical classification scheme for the traces based on their first and second order statistics.
-In summary, we identified 12 classes.
+We have developed a hierarchical classification scheme for these traces.
+The scheme is based largely on the autocorrelative behavior of the traces, which is summarized below.
+A separate technical report provides much more detail [31].
+We identified 12 classes for the NLANR set.
 For the present study, we worked with 39 of the traces, covering each of the classes we identified.